EMF Electromagnetic Field Surveys: EMI / EMC Testing & Consulting: Dallas, Houston, Austin, USA

 ScanTech has performed thousands of EMF Surveys and consulting over the past 20 years for a variety of commercial / industrial clients and concerns including potential EMI (Electromagnetic Interference) issues with biomedical implants, equipment and other control infrastructure using safety guidelines for both humans (ICNIRP EMF & CEMFAW EMF Guidelines 2016) and biomedical implant / equipment manufacturer EMI (Electromagnetic Equipment) specifications.

-For a commercial EMF / EMI testing quote, (I do not render services in the residential market) please include the following:
+For a commercial EMF / EMI testing quote, (we do not render services in the residential market) please include the following:

 1) Physical address of the facility and layout including rough square footage involved (Scope of Work)